Dr. Bidisha Sharma

 About

-Dr. Bidisha Sharma is currently teaching as an Assistant Professor in the Department of Botany, Cotton University.
-She joined the university on 16th June 2021.
-She did her B.Sc in Botany (H) from Cotton University (then Cotton college under Gauhati University), Guwahati in the year 2007 with 1st class distinction and secured 13th position in Gauhati University.
-She did her M.Sc in Botany with specialization in Microbiology from Gauhati University in the year 2009 with 1st class 1st position.
-She completed her Ph.D from Department of Botany, Gauhati University with DST Inspire fellowship (1st batch) in 2017.
+I am currently teaching as an Assistant Professor in the Department of Botany, Cotton University.
+I joined Cotton University on 16th June 2021.
+I did my B.Sc in Botany (H) from Cotton University (then Cotton college under Gauhati University), Guwahati in the year 2007 with 1st class distinction and secured 13th position in Gauhati University.
+I did my M.Sc in Botany with specialization in Microbiology from Gauhati University in the year 2009 with 1st class 1st position.
+I completed my Ph.D from Department of Botany, Gauhati University with DST Inspire fellowship (1st batch) in 2017.
+I qualified SLET in 2021.

-Her academic growth includes the DST INSPIRE Fellowship (2010-2015) (conferred by Department of Science & Technology, Govt. of India), M.J.
+My academic growth includes the DST INSPIRE Fellowship (2010-2015) (conferred by Department of Science & Technology, Govt. of India), M.J.
 Narasimhan Academic Merit Award Commendation Certificate-2011 (conferred by Indian Phytopathological Society, IARI, New Delhi), Smt.
 Guman Devi Verma Memorial Best Woman Scientist Award (First)-2014 (conferred by Indian Society of Mycology & Plant Pathology, Udaipur, Rajasthan).
 She was selected for Oral Presentation at Young Scientist Session-2016 (at 57TH Annual conference and International Symposium of Association of Microbiologists of India, AMI).
-She qualified SLET (2021).

 Teaching